darshitpatel1/iceapp.ca/README.md

 # iceapp.ca
 This project is not open source, please visit our site to learn more about this project.
-Iceapp is social media app where user can share there moments with there friends privately one to one
+Iceapp is social media app where user can share their moments with their friends privately one to one